 - Topical capsaicin cream.

-Additionally, tricyclic antidepressants (TCAs) affect pain transmission and block the active reuptake of norepinephrine and serotonin.
-They have been shown to relieve various neuropathic pain conditions in clinical trials and may have potential for alcoholic neuropathy.8
+Additionally, tricyclic antidepressants affect pain transmission and have been shown to relieve various conditions of neuropathic pain in clinical trials and may have potential for treating alcoholic neuropathy.

 Long-Term Effects of Neuropathy

-Potential long-term consequences of the condition include chronic pain and moderate to severe physical disabilities.
-Older adults are prone to the natural reduction of postural reflexes and the nerve cell degeneration that occurs with advanced age.
-Therefore, they may be more at risk for clinical problems associated with neuropathy, such as frequent falls and loss of balance.9
+Potential long-term consequences of alcohol neuropathy include chronic pain and moderate to severe physical disabilities.
+Older adults are prone to the natural reduction of reflexes and the nerve cell degeneration that occurs with age.
+Therefore, they may be more at risk for problems associated with neuropathy, such as frequent falls or loss of balance.

 If you or a loved one is struggling with alcohol use that is affecting your life, Promises Treatment Center can help.
-Our highly experienced staff of medical and behavioral health professionals are ready to help you get your life back on track and repair your physical, mental and emotional health.
+Our highly experienced staff of medical and behavioral health professionals is ready to help you get your life back on track and repair your physical, mental and emotional health.
 We’re here for you, and we want to help.
 Call us today at 888-738-9035 for a free, confidential consultation.

 It won’t get better on its own.
 Get help.